Is eucalyptol really better than a breath of fresh air? Keep reading to learn about this unique cannabis-derived terpene.

 - Cough and cold medicine

 - Flavoring agent for foods, chewing gum, and candy

 - Scenting agent for topical salves and ointments

 Effects of eucalyptol

 Though the benefits of eucalyptol are many, large doses of it can be highly toxic.
 It’s important to follow dosage directions closely for any product containing eucalyptol, eucalyptus oil, or any chemical compound or essential oil containing high terpene concentrations.
-Too much eucalyptol can lead to stomach pain, nausea, muscle weakness, and dizziness .
+Too much eucalyptol may lead to stomach pain, nausea, muscle weakness, and dizziness .

 Cannabis strains high in eucalyptol